 It’s easy, messy and fun!

-If you are a Goodwill thrifter and crafter, we think you will really enjoy our Pinterest board called Goodwill Finds Repurposed .
+We think you will really enjoy our Pinterest board called Goodwill Finds Repurposed .
 We would love to follow you too!